 Student Learning Center

-Student Union and Activities (changed from Office of Campus Life, effective March 2012)
+Student Union and Activities (formerly Office of Campus Life)

 Transfer-year Experience Office

 Welcome Center and Office of Parking and Transportation Services

 Identify past and current students by their class years with an apostrophe before the year.
 A comma does not follow the year.
 Example: Warren “Koz” Kozireski ’82 is general manager at WBSU-FM 89.1.